Jason Dunn (soccer): Indoor Soccer

 In 1996, Dunn signed with the Wichita Wings of the indoor National Professional Soccer League (NPSL).
 He was selected the 1996-1997 NPSL Rookie of the Year.
 Over five seasons, he scored 265 goals in 178 games, his best season coming in 1999-2000 when he scored ninety-five goals in forty-four games.
 That season, he was a first team NPSL All Star.
-Dunn was injured during the 2000-2001 season, limited him to only eighteen games.
+Dunn was injured during the 2000–2001 season, limited him to only eighteen games.
 At the end of the season, Dunn moved to the Harrisburg Heat of Major Indoor Soccer League (MISL), but appeared in only twelve games before retiring from playing professionally.

 In 1997, Dunn had also spent a single season with the Seattle SeaDogs of the Continental Indoor Soccer League (CISL), which played during the summer.

 National team

 After his outstanding rookie season with the Seattle Sounders, Dunn was called up for three national team games that fall.
 He earned his first cap in a 1–0 loss to Trinidad and Tobago on November 19, 1994, when he came on for Jovan Kirovski at the 61st minute.
 Three days later, he again came on for Kirovski, this time at halftime, in a 3–0 win over Jamaica.
-Dunn’s last cap came in a 1–1 tie with Honduras on December 11, 1994.
+Dunn's last cap came in a 1–1 tie with Honduras on December 11, 1994.
 While Dunn started, he came off for Nelson Vargas at halftime.

 Coaching career

 On July 4, 2014, it was announced that Dunn would be the inaugural head coach of the Major Arena Soccer League's Seattle Impact.
 Dunn left the team just before the start of the regular season after the team failed to make contractual payments to him and his assistant coach, Todd Haley.

+Dunn was named head coach of Oly Town FC's USL League Two side in January 2024.